What Is a Request for Information (RFI)?

 - Provide a specific, yet fair, amount of time to respond to the request

 Individuals should consider that any RFI they create will be a record of the project’s progress and may be referenced if any legal, financial, or insurance-related issues arise.
-Sticking to a professional RFI process and using it appropriately is an excellent way to stay on the right side of any potential legal disputes.
+Sticking to a professional RFI process and using it appropriately is an excellent way to maintain a clear paper trail, provided you remember that an RFI is not a substitute for a Change Order and does not itself authorize changes to the project cost or schedule.

 Construction RFI Example

-This example uses a simple RFI template and shows a general contractor requesting information from the project engineer because the plan specs were not precise.
-There are many ways to structure this type of request, but most professionals agree that simpler is better.
+This example uses a simple RFI template and shows a general contractor requesting information from the architect or design professional because the plan specs were not precise.
+There are many ways to structure this type of request, but most professionals agree that being clear and comprehensive is better for avoiding project delays.

 Free Construction RFI Template

-Many organizations will already have a process, template, or digital system for managing the RFI process.
-For those who don’t have such resources at their fingertips, we’ve created a simple RFI template to help get started.
-Download or copy this template and adjust it to fit the specifics of your organization or project:
+Many organizations now utilize digital systems or Common Data Environments (CDE) for managing the RFI process, which is often required for modern compliance standards.
+For those who don’t have such resources, we’ve provided an RFI template to help you get started.
+Download or copy this template and adjust it to fit the specifics of your organization:

 Managing RFIs with Software